glep93/glep93/_posts/2020-01-03-how-to-beat-beth-harmon.markdown

 I don't usually like this Venn diagram, it suggests the existence of AI models that are not ML models and it opens up huge futile discussions about what it is and what it isn't ML...
-Approaching this project I found that the *classic* chess engines are a beautiful example of Artificial Intelligence models that are not ML.
+Approaching this project I found that the *classic* chess engines are a beautiful example of Artificial Intelligence models that are not ML, and almost every one agree about it reducing futile discussiona.
 Indeed, classic chess engines are not trained on data and so they are **not machine learning models**.
 However, after the appearance of *Leela Chess Zero* in 2018 it appears a new generation of chess engines based on deep learning techniques that learn to play chess looking at a huge